mritzmann/cheatsheets/buildpacks.md

 ## Pack Cheat Sheet

-- **Builder:** A builder is an image that contains all the components necessary to execute a build
+- **Builder:** An image that contains the os layer and a set ot buildpacks
 - **Buildpack:** A set of executables that inspects your app source code and creates a plan to build and run your application

 List recommended builders: